Couples Therapy

 You may be feeling stuck in your relationship at this time, but it doesn’t have to stay that way.
 Even profound disconnection doesn’t signal the end of the relationship.
 Often, coming to the brink allows both partners to decide how to move forward, and both are willing to do the work.
 It’s a much needed jolt to the relationship status quo.

-And no, you don’t need to be at the brink to benefit from couples therapy.
+You don’t have to be in crisis to benefit from couples therapy.

 Answers about marriage and couple therapy in Minnesota.